AlexanderMac/file-explorer-mobile/README.md

 # FileExplorer
-## WARNING :warning:: This repo is not maintained anymore
+## WARNING :warning:: This repo is not maintained anymore.

 FileExplorer is a demo app, created with Xamarin, to display folders structure.